iTwin/iTwinUI/CONTRIBUTING.md

 #### Checklist

-- Branch created in the form of `yourName/your-feature`.
 - Component created following project structure.
 - Tests added to `backstop/tests` and `backstop/scenarios`.
   - `.html` file has all possible states of the component.